joysmith/c-/2 Intermediate.md

   // every variable has an address int number = 10;

-  // how to print memory address of number variable using '&' cout << &number;
+  // how to print memory address of number variable using '&' i.e address of operator cout << &number;

-  // how to initialize null pointer
+  // how to initialize null-pointer
+  // a null-pointer is a pointer that doesn't point to anything
   // int* ptr = nullptr;

-  // how to declare integer pointer int* ptr = &number;
+  // how to declare integer pointer and store address int* ptr = &number;

-  // how to access data at target memory location cout << *ptr << endl;
+  // how to access data at target memory location, using indirection/de-reference operator cout << *ptr << endl;

-  // how to change data at target memory location
-  *ptr = 20;
+  // how to change data at target memory location, using indirection/d-reference operator *ptr = 20;

   cout << number;